When you have a pet as cute as a hamster, it’s only natural you want to spoil it a bit.

 ... and I ended up buying stuff that seemed like a great idea, but in the end, Mr. Bubbles didn't play with it.

-So in the article today, we give you all the answers when it comes to hamster toys as we review the 7 best hamster cage accessories that you need to spoil your hammy.
+So in the article today, I’ll give you all the answers when it comes to hamster toys as I review the seven best hamster cage accessories that you need to spoil your hammy.

-One of our favorite hamster toys is without a doubt this small flexible wooden bridge (click to see the price on Amazon).
+One of our favorite hamster toys is, without a doubt, this small flexible wooden bridge.

-The reason we love these is you can bend them to make any shape which your hamster will love.
+We love these because you can bend them to make any shape that your hamster will love.

 Further, as it’s made out of wood, your hamster can chew on it - but don’t worry, it can chew on these for many months before the wood spoils!